NitkarshChourasia/NitkarshChourasia/README.md

 ### "Programming is nothing without business" by one of my friend - Kirill Dubovitskiy (bra1nDump)

-### "The magic you are looking for is the work you are avoiding."
+### The quote that I've fallen in love with: "The magic you are looking for is in the work YOU are avoiding."
 <!-- Finally End of Document -->

 <!-- Made with ❤️ by Nitkarsh -->